 That chocolate aroma isn't a proper chocolate though, it lacks the true punch and thickness of, say, Mocha (find that one here) or Montezuma's Chocolate Lager (here) but I can't really fault it for that.
 Both of the competitors here used chocolate from the very beginning and thus were always going to have a better showing of the aroma than something where it has been added to an existing beer recipe and without the long brewing time.
 That said, the taste is dominated from the beginning by a rampant chocolate, rearing like a particularly unwieldy and untrained horse over the top of the cowering malt.
 There are hops here, but they flee in terror from the masked chocolate rider with his massive spiked ball of a weapon that runs wild in the centre of the melee.
 It's not a bad mouthfeel, there's plenty of action to fill in the gaps and it feels less thin than the last offering that I tried.

 Don't get me wrong, this is still thinner than you might expect from an ale that is billing itself on having chocolate in the process, almost as though that chocolate rider is putting on a show and masquerading as an entire phalanx of knights in the darkness of the early evening whilst still being a single rider.
 Mind you, it's thicker than the ginger version was so whatever it was they used to imbue this one with the chocolate flavouring was significantly thicker and more viscous than the ginger they added.
 However, overall this fails to truly lift my spirits enough for me to recommend this without some reservations.
 It's nice, but not quite nice enough.
-I have two of these two, but this just doesn't do for me what the ginger version did.
+I have two of these two, and they are the same in terms of strength at 6% ABV, but this just doesn't do for me what the ginger version did.
 Of the two, it is the one with ginger that I must hold up as the better example.
 And that's why I went out and bought two more of the ginger version and not two more of the chocolate one earlier today!

 Enjoy this as a dessert ale, coupled with something stodgy like spotted dick and custard or sticky toffee pudding.
 Not the sort you make yourself, no, that would overshadow the ale and make it cheap by comparison.
 No this is an ale to be coupled with something you've had to throw in a microwave, there's nothing wrong with either the pudding or the ale, but they would match each other better.
 If you want an ale to truly delight the senses then, much like with puddings, you really need something that is a bit more carefully made and balanced.
 This is for the rush job, the unexpected visitors that you wish to impress with culinary excellence without use of half the kitchen because that's where you threw all the stuff that was lying around the house to try and look presentable.
 In other words, an ale that knows its place and uses the tradesman's entrance.